 Download the driver code here.
 The ArduiNIX is 4x20 Multiplexed,meaning there are a total of 4 anodes and 20 cathodes that can be multiplexed and controlled through the code.
 This means that up to 80 signals can be controlled.
 Either eight 10 numeral tubes or 80 Neon bulbs like the INS-1.
 Or any combination of numeric tubes and dots.

-Also be sure to check out the code section of the forums, there's a lot more information there.
+Also be sure to check out the forums, there's a lot more information there.

 |- 6 Nixie Tubes and 4 Nixie Dots (For colons) - coming soon|